GSabiniPanini/minotaur-assignment-3/presents/presents.md

 Additionally I used implementations for Nodes and Linked Lists in accordance to standard linked list practices.

+My main function is as follows:
+    - Spawn a bag of presents
+    - Shuffle the bag
+    - Calculate presents range
+    - create linked list
+    - Spawn threads on servant_task and run them

 For the runtime it started with 13s, and for each consecutive run it got shorter, my last runtime was 0.73s

 To make the code better or more realistic I can make it a random chance to do any of the 3 actions instead of how it is currently--do action 1, do action 2, maybe do 3 then loop.